-- Understanding CSS Inlining in Email Development
+- Understanding CSS inlining in email development

-- What is CSS inlining
+- What CSS inlining actually means

-- The technical reality
+- The technical reality (and what’s changing)

-- The Current State of CSS Support in Email Clients
+- The current state of CSS support in email clients

 - Mistake #1: Over-relying on embedded CSS without strategic inlining